devlikeapro/waha/README.md

 | insert user section                                        | ✔   |
 | 📍 Send location!!                                         | ✔   |
 | 🕸🕸 **and much more**                                       | ✔   |

-The project is an HTTP wrapper around https://github.com/orkestral/venom

 # Installation